rodumani/CS374/dp2/dp2.md

 2. Browse files attached to mail system like a folder
 3. Set different background color on editor if attachment exists or not

+#### How did we select our solution ideas?
+> List solution ideas using post-its and we voted using pen to mark on the post-its.

 ## Storyboards
 1. Create a cloud storage integrated to save attachments of email
 ![story-cloud](./story-cloud.png)